bpkleer/einstieg-in-r/wbt/lb4/content/_index.en.md

 ---
-title: "Lernblock 4"
+title: "Learning Block 4"
 ---

-<center><h4>WBT Statistik+: Einstieg in R leicht gemacht!</h4></center>
+<center><h4>WBT Statistics+: Easy Introduction to R!</h4></center>

-# Lernblock 4
+# Learning Block 4
-Willkommen in diesen Lernblock!
-In diesem Lernblock werden wir die Basics zur linearen Regression in R kennenlernen.
+Welcome to this learning block!
+In this block, we will learn the basics of linear regression in R.

-Über diesen Button {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}} kannst du Fehler auf Seiten direkt an uns melden.
-Dazu musst du dich einmalig mit der JLU-Kennung anmelden.
-Du findest den Button auf jeder Seite.
+Use this button {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}} to report errors directly to us on pages.
+You need to log in once with the JLU ID.
+You can find the button on every page.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}